shysolocup/noscord.js/src/Services/AppService/README.md

 # app service
-the app service is where things like sleep, random, and timestamps are handled<br>
+the app service contains things like sleep, random, colors, and timestamps<br>
 it's used for appliance in code to create delays with sleep or use random number generator stuff
 ```js
 const app = new client.AppService;